 (a) Normal Sequence of Courses.
-The typical ED course sequence leaves students three credits short of the number of credits needed to graduate in eight semesters.
+The typical ED course sequence leaves students four credits short of the number of credits needed to graduate in eight semesters.
 These credits must be made up during a summer or in classes offered between semesters in order to graduate in eight semesters.
-Additionally, ED students will have one semester that is 12 credits.
-The timing of the 12-credit semester will vary depending on year of matriculation.
 An example of required courses for the extended division is found on the following pages.
 This rotation may vary.
 Please consult with the Dean of Students or the Registrar if you need assistance with course planning.